 But kids develop at different rates.
 Turning 3 doesn’t mean your child is going to gain all the preschool skills right away.

-Check out these developmental milestones to get an idea of how skills typically develop by the end of your child’s third year.
+Check out these developmental milestones to get an idea of how skills typically develop in 3-year-olds.

 This year, kids really work hard to refine the motor skills they developed as 2-year-olds.
 They start doing some new things, too, especially with fine motor skills (small muscle movement).